House Passes Paycheck Fairness Act

 Criticisms and Challenges of the Paycheck Fairness Act

 The Paycheck Fairness Act has gotten significant pushback from business who wish to keep salary data private.
 Another criticism of the bill is that it does not address motherhood, which many claim is the root cause of the gender pay gap.
 Some argue that the gender pay gap has far more to do with women taking off more time at work to care for children rather than outright sexism.
 This is only the second time this bill has passed the House, and it must also pass the Senate in order to take another step closer to becoming a law.
 House Democrats think that now is the right time to push this bill forward, especially in the wake of the #MeToo movement and midterm elections that appointed several new congresswomen.
 However, with a Republican majority in the Senate, it’s unclear whether the bill will continue to be successful.

 Seek Legal Assistance Today

 If you have experienced pay discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.